IgniteUI/igniteui-docfx/docfx_project/components/calendar.md

 <igx-calendar></igx-calendar>
 ```

-A range selection calendar with first day of week set to Monday and an event
+A range selection calendar with the first day of week set to Monday and an event
 handler when selection is done.
 ```html
 <igx-calendar weekStart="1" selection="range" (onSelection)="eventHandler($event)"></igx-calendar>
 ```

-The calendar also supports binding through `ngModel` if two-way data-bind is needed.
+The calendar also supports binding through `ngModel` if two-way data-binding is needed.
 ```html
 <igx-calendar [(ngModel)]="myDateValue"></igx-calendar>
 ```